minnojs/minno-time/src/js/extensions/iat/README.md

 ```
 Properties of the feedback object:
 * `active`: Whether to display this feedback at all.
 Accepts true/false.
 * `media`: What to display upon feedback.
-Accepts a PIP media object.
+Accepts a PIP [media object](/documentation.markdown#media).
 * `css`: A jQuery css object that modifies the feedback stimulus.
 * `duration`: How long to display this feedback before moving on.
 If you set duration to `static` then the feedback is not hidden until the end of the trial (i.e., until correct response).
-That is the default in the error_feedback object because we wait until correction.
+This is the default for the error_feedback object because we wait until correction.

 `correct_feedback`: Feedback after a correct response.
 Accepts feedback object (default: not active, displays green OK).